Contact Us

 • Wind and waterproof Jacket & Pants

-• Umbrella especially in summer (May to September)
+• Umbrella, especially in summer (May to September)

 • Comfortable walking shoes

-• Socks: thick wool blend and thin cotton to be worn in combination – ensure boots fit
+• Socks: thick wool blend and thin cotton to be worn in combination—ensure boots fit

-• Running shoes or sandals for evening
+• Running shoes or sandals for the evening?

-• Wool jumper / sweater / fleece.
+• Wool jumper/sweater/fleece.
 Lightweight during summer, 1 heavyweight or 2 lightweights during winter months.
 Down jackets in winter.

 • Fleece Jacket

-• T-Shirts 2 or 3
+• T-shirts: 2 or 3

-• Pants – lightweight long trousers (jeans are unsuitable)
+• Pants—lightweight long trousers (jeans are unsuitable)

-• Extra warm clothing during winter (December to March) layered clothing
+• Extra warm clothing during winter (December to March), layered clothing

 • Etc….